edenartlab/docs/docs/guides/creation.md

 </p>

-The most important parameter here is:
+The most important parameters here are:

 - Init image strength: controls how much influence the init image has over the final result.
-Setting this to 0.0 will produce a remix that is entirely based on the ‘guessed prompt’ for the image and not influenced at all by the actual colors / shape of the input image.
+Setting this to 0.0 will produce a remix that is entirely reimagined and not influenced at all by the actual colors / shape of the input image.
 This could produce more creative images but will diverge more from the original.
+- Prompt: you can (optionally) add a prompt to guide the remix in a certain direction, eg adding a style or object.

 ## 6. /blend
 Blend takes two input images and will produce a blended / mixed version of them as output.